atchutchi/xox-winners/README.md

 ### Content

 - The text for the "XOX Winners" project was inspired on my knowledge and this [Link](https://www.bigmae.com/regras-jogo-da-velha/).
-- The font of the text was used google font (https://fonts.google.com/).
+- The font of the text was used [googlefonts](https://fonts.google.com/).

 ### Media
 - The logo of the project was created by me.
 - Screenshot of the responsive where taken from (https://ui.dev/amiresponsive?url=https://atchutchi.github.io/xox-winners/).
-- To create Skeleton of the project it was used the Balsamiq wireframe (https://balsamiq.cloud/skteh5n/pz7ucs).
+- To create Skeleton of the project it was used the Balsamiq [wireframe](https://balsamiq.cloud/skteh5n/pz7ucs).

 ### Code
 - The code was inspired by these 2 versions [lando464](https://codepen.io/lando464/pen/BPGEKO) & [janschreiber](https://codepen.io/janschreiber/pen/xZbEvM)
 - I used [codeanywhere](https://app.codeanywhere.com/) for the development of the project as a whole.
 - Assistance with HTML, CSS was provided by [Developer Mozilla](https://developer.mozilla.org/) [CSS-tricks](https://css-tricks.com/), [TikTok](https://www.tiktok.com/@thewebforce/video/7233395940181183745?_t=8cYUmROW3SH&_r=1).
-- Tutorials and documentation from Code Institute Love Math and youtube video [https://www.youtube.com/watch?v=lhNdUVh3qCc&t=14s].
+- Tutorials and documentation from Code Institute Love Math and youtube [video](https://www.youtube.com/watch?v=lhNdUVh3qCc&t=14s).
 - [My Mentor Can Sücüllü] were consulted during the development process.